Reinapepeada/fastapi-teamcelular/DEPLOY.md

 Para verificar la base de datos, usa el endpoint `/health/db`.

+## Railway Healthcheck Details

+### Configure the Healthcheck Path
+- Ensure your web server has an endpoint (for example `/health`) that returns HTTP 200 when the app is live and ready.
+- In Railway service settings, set the healthcheck path to that endpoint.
+- The healthcheck is only used during deployment; it is not a continuous monitor.

+### Configure the Healthcheck Port
+- Railway injects a `PORT` environment variable and uses it for healthchecks.
+- Your app must listen on `PORT`.
+If you use target ports, set `PORT` explicitly so Railway checks the right port.

+### Healthcheck Timeout
+- Default timeout is 300 seconds.
+- You can change it in service settings or set `RAILWAY_HEALTHCHECK_TIMEOUT_SEC`.

+### Services with Attached Volumes
+- Deployments with attached volumes are not run concurrently; brief downtime is expected.

+### Healthcheck Hostname
+- Healthcheck requests come from `healthcheck.railway.app`.
+- If you restrict allowed hosts, allow this hostname.

+### Continuous Healthchecks
+- Healthchecks are not used for continuous monitoring after deploy.
+- Use an external monitor (for example, Uptime Kuma) if needed.

 ## Proceso de Deploy

 1. **Push a GitHub:** Railway detecta cambios automáticamente